ReFraX32/Ultrakill-Dual-Wield-Skill-Mod/README.md

 3. Copy the `DualWieldMod.dll` file to your `BepInEx/plugins` directory.

 ## Configuration
+1. Download the latest release of the mod [Configgy](https://thunderstore.io/c/ultrakill/p/Hydraxous/Configgy/) and install it in your `BepInEx/plugins` directory.
-- Use the in-game menu to set the cooldown time and activation key.
+2. Use the in-game menu to set the cooldown time and activation key.

 ## Credits
 - Developed by ReFraX.